9Bakabaka/StarLightTeaHouseBot/README.md

     }
 ]
 ```
-You can also use EditQuotes.py to edit it with an interface.
+You can also use edit_quotes.py in tools to edit it with an interface.
 If you want to send your customized quote, @bot and type "\>\>\[your content\]".
 In this way you can send any text "via bot".

 ### About 拱火: